CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11- Count the number of directories and subdirectories in the current directory 12- Display the 10 newest files
-13- Take a list of words as input and prints words that appears exactly once
+13- Take a list of words as input and prints words that appears exactly once 14- Display lines containing the pattern "root" from /etc/passwd